 On our website we offer users the opportunity to register and provide personal data.
 The advantage is that you will in particular be able to see your ordering history and that the data you have given are stored for the order form.
 If you place a subsequent order, you will not have to enter these data again.

 In other words, registration is required either to fulfil an agreement (via our online shop) with you, carry out pre-contractual measures, or registration is possible if guest access is provided.
-Where appropriate, this may be used for or to add to other purposes.

 We observe the principle of data economy and data avoidance in this context as the only data required for registration are marked with a star (*) as a required field.
 These data are: your email address and password, including repeating a password, for example.